Papyrus 22: Description

-The text was written in two consecutive columns on a roll.
-The reverse side is blank.
+The original manuscript was likely a roll, and currently only has extant John 15:25-16:2, 21–32.
+The text is written in two consecutive columns, with the reverse side of the roll being blank.
 The manuscript employs conventional Nomina Sacra: Π̅Σ̅ Π̅Ν̅Α̅ Π̅Ρ̅Σ̅ Π̅Ρ̅Α̅ Ι̅Η̅Σ̅ Α̅Ν̅Ο̅Σ̅.
 The text contains no punctuation marks.

-The Greek text of this codex is considered a representative of the Alexandrian text-type.
-Aland described it as a normal text and placed it in Category I. This manuscript displays an independent text.
+The Greek text of this codex is considered a representative of the Alexandrian text-type. Åland described it as a normal text and placed it in Category I. This manuscript displays an independent text.
 Coincidences with the Codex Sinaiticus are frequent, but divergences are noticeable.
 There are no singular readings.
-According to Schofield the fragment rather represents the eclecticism of the early papyri before the crystallizing of the textual families had taken place.
+According to Reverend Ellwood Schofield, the papyrus "rather represents the eclecticism of the early papyri before the crystallizing of the textual families had taken place."

-It is currently housed at the Glasgow University Library (MS Gen 1026) in Glasgow.